Regina Spektor: 2016

 Regina Spektor and Carmel Holt at WFUV (photo by WFUV Staff)

 Of all modern day singer-songwriters, Regina Spektor may have one of the more interesting backgrounds.
 Growing up in the Soviet Union, Spektor began her classical training on piano at age six.
 Her training continued when her family emigrated here to New York City, settling in the Bronx in 1989.
-Within 10 years she was writing pop songs, followed quickly by her debut album in 2001.
+Within 10 years she was writing pop songs, and released her debut album in 2001.

-That song was all we had to tide us over between records in the past few years, so fans were ecstatic to hear of Spektor's return this year with a seventh studio recording, Remember Us To Life, which is her album since 2012.
+That song was all we had to tide us over between records in the past few years, so fans were ecstatic to hear of Spektor's return this year with a seventh studio recording, Remember Us To Life, her first album since 2012.